 Therefore, for the entire North American continent, TunnelBear users have only three server choices:

 Based on my tests, it appears the United States servers is located in California.
 The Canada server seems to be in Toronto.

 Is TunnelBear a good VPN for Netflix?

-Based on my tests, TunnelBear does not work with Netflix, returning the infamous proxy error with the US server.
+I tried accessing US Netflix with the TunnelBear server in the United States.
+But I found that TunnelBear does not work with Netflix and returned the infamous proxy error with the US server.

 Fortunately, there are many other Netflix VPN services to consider.